calint/tang-nano-9k--riscv--cache-psram/README.md

 ```

 ## Sample Program
-* an "operating system" in `/os` inspired by text adventure games
+* an "operating system" in `/os/` inspired by text adventure games
 * other examples in `/notes/samples/`

+## Emulator
+* a rv32i emulator and an implementation of FPGA configuration is in `/emulator/`
+* emulator can be used with generated firmware in `/os/`

 ## Configuration
 * see [`configuration.py`](https://github.com/calint/tang-nano-9k--riscv--cache-psram/blob/main/configuration.py)